JDRaftKeeper/RaftKeeper/docs/how-to-deploy.md

 ### Deploy a standalone node

 1. Download binary file from [here](https://github.com/JDRaftKeeper/RaftKeeper/releases).
-Please note that If you want to use RaftKeeper in ClickHouse, please choose the installation package whose name contains 'clickhouse'.
+Please note that if you want to use RaftKeeper in ClickHouse, choose the installation package whose name contains 'clickhouse'.
-Because ClickHouse from v22.10 is a little incompatible with Zookeeper, and we provide 2 installation packages.
+Because ClickHouse from v22.10 is a little incompatible with Zookeeper, and here we provide 2 installation packages.

 2. Uncompress the file using the following command:
 ```